Accelerating Algebraic Multigrid Methods via Artificial Neural Networks

+We are now interested in finding a scalar $p$ that evaluates how good the AMG configuration is.
+Two possible choices for such performance index are the approximate convergence factor $\rho$, which measures how rapidly the linear solver converges, and the elapsed CPU time $t$.

+We now proceed to analyze the relation between the elapsed CPU time $t$ and the approximate convergence factor $\rho$.
+In Figure~\ref{fig:normal_scatter}, we show a scattered plot of the elapsed CPU time ($t$) as a function of $\rho$, for different values of the mesh size $h$.
+The results are normalized with respect to the data that belong to the same test case.
+A linear relation between $t$ and $\rho$ can be clearly identified.
+This is also confirmed by the results shown in Table~\ref{tab:ols_rho_t}, where we report the least square analysis of the data of Figure~\ref{fig:normal_scatter}.
+We highlight that these results support the hypothesis of a relation between $\rho$ and $t$.
+We can explain the poor correlation for coarse mesh sizes $h$ due to the higher relative uncertainty of the measure.
+Indeed, as $h$ gets smaller the coefficient of determination $\text{R}^2$ improves.

+Therefore, in the following we use as performance index the convergence factor $\rho$.
+Indeed, $\rho$ is not machine nor implementation dependent, thus leading to reproducible results.

-In conclusions, we have shown that, in some scenarios, there could be a significant performance improvement if we use optimized values of the strong threshold $\theta$ parameter.
-In the next section, we proceed to employ an ANN to make an a priori estimate of those values.
-The dataset that we built contains numerical simulations made with every combination of parameters among $8$ mesh sizes $h$, $25$ values of $\theta$, $12$ values of $\varepsilon$ and $4$ patterns of $\mu$ (Figure~\ref{fig:mu_pattern}) for a total of $9600$ samples.
+The dataset that we build contains numerical simulations made with every combination of parameters among $8$ mesh sizes $h$, $25$ values of $\theta$, $12$ values of $\varepsilon$ and $4$ patterns of $\mu$ (Figure~\ref{fig:mu_pattern}) for a total of $9600$ samples.